ldbc/ldbc_snb_datagen_spark/README.md

 ### Options

 The container image can be customized with environment variables passed through the `docker run` command.
 The following options are present:
-  * `HADOOP_CLIENT_OPTS`: A standard HADOOP environment variable controlling the Hadoop client parameters.
+  * `HADOOP_CLIENT_OPTS`: A standard Hadoop environment variable controlling the Hadoop client parameters.
 Default is `-Xmx8G` to provide the client enough heap.
   * `DATAGEN_SCALE_FACTOR`: The scale factor of the generated dataset.
 Default is `snb.interactive.1`
   * `DATAGEN_PERSON_SERIALIZER`: The serializer used for Person objects.
 Default is `ldbc.snb.datagen.serializer.snb.interactive.CSVPersonSerializer`
   * `DATAGEN_INVARIANT_SERIALIZER` The serializer used for Invariant objects.
 Default is `ldbc.snb.datagen.serializer.snb.interactive.CSVInvariantSerializer`